The early years

-With JML’s ability to quickly respond to customer requirements coupled with our detailed knowledge of the business process, Chronicle rapidly expanded into other critical areas of policing such as Public Order, Search, Dogs, Driver Management and Armouries.
+The Chronicle Framework allows JML to be responsive in meeting customer requirements.
+Chronicle has rapidly expanded into other critical areas of policing such as Public Order, Search, Dogs, Driver Management, Armouries and Asset Management.

-The success of our Chronicle System has enabled JML Software to grow substantially from its modest beginnings to a position where 41 of 43 Home Office Police forces (as well as other government agencies) use at least two of the available set of Chronicle modules.
+The success of Chronicle has enabled JML to grow substantially from its modest beginnings to a position where all 43 Home Office Police forces use at least two of the available set of Chronicle modules.